smartclean/smartclean.github.io/docs/reports_types.md

 *The icon shown under the column: Report Type, corresponding to each report controller represents the type of report this controller represents*

-- For BI Reports the icon is a small box with ">_" inside it
+- For BI Reports the icon is a small box with ">_" inside it.
-- For Web Reports, the icon is a small globe (representing the web)
+- For Web Reports, the icon is a small globe (representing the web).
-- For Document Reports, the icon is a small image of a document or file
+- For Document Reports, the icon is a small image of a document or file.